techtraits/techtraits-blog/_posts/2011-06-12-iphone-sdk-hello-world.markdown

 [HelloWorld Source Project](https://github.com/techtraits/iphone-sdk-helloworld)

 <p style="text-align: justify;"></p>
-<h3 style="text-align: justify;">Step 1: Download XCode and the SDK</h3>
+<h3 style="text-align: justify;">Step 1: Download Xcode and the SDK</h3>

-<p style="text-align: justify;">The first thing we need to do is to download the development tools namely <a href="http://developer.apple.com/tools/xcode/">XCode</a> and the <a href="http://developer.apple.com/devcenter/ios">SDK</a>.
+<p style="text-align: justify;">The first thing we need to do is to download the development tools namely <a href="http://developer.apple.com/tools/xcode/">XCode</a> and the <a href="http://developer.apple.com/devcenter/iOS">SDK</a>.
 To download either of these you will need to register for the Apple ID and Apple developer Connection (ADC).
 Install both these tools, the procedure to do so is fairly trivial so I am not going into details.</p>

 <h3 style="text-align: justify;">Step 2: Create a new Project</h3>

 <p style="text-align: justify;">Now we have the tools we need to start coding but before we do we need to create a new project. <strong>Select File &gt; New Project</strong> or <strong>Apple Key + Shift + N</strong> to bring up the new project menu.
-Select the <strong>Applications </strong>item of the <strong>IPhone OS</strong> section from the menu on the left, and select <strong>View Based Application </strong>from the icons on the right.
+Select the <strong>Applications </strong>item of the <strong>iPhone OS</strong> section from the menu on the left, and select <strong>View Based Application </strong>from the icons on the right.
 When prompted enter a project name, I have used HelloWorld in the sample code.</p>

 <p style="text-align: justify;"></p>